nicktehrany/Distributed-Algorithms/README.md

 Algorithm for mututal exclusion in distributed systems.

-## Exercise 3B: Minimum Weighted Spanning Tree of asynchronous weighted networks of Gallager, Humble, and Spira
+## Exercise 3B: Minimum Weighted Spanning Tree of asynchronous weighted networks of Gallager, Humblet, and Spira

 Algorithm for creating minimum weight spanning trees in an asynchronous network.
 # Build